Mire-nesting birds

 Status

 The status of the indicator is poor.
-With ninety percent certainty, the average populations of mire-nesting birds are currently at least thirty percent smaller than at the beginning of the monitoring period in the 1980s.
+With ninety percent certainty, the average populations of mire-nesting birds are currently at least 29 percent smaller than at the beginning of the monitoring period in the 1980s.
 However, it is possible that the decline has been even more severe.

 Although populations have declined on average, there are significant differences among the individual species of mire birds included in the indicator.
 While the population of the Common Crane (Grus grus) has tripled during the entire monitoring period, the population of the Western Yellow Wagtail (Motacilla flava) has collapsed to less than half and that of the Ruff (Calidris pugnax) to about a tenth during the monitoring period.
 However, the increase in the crane population does not explain the decrease in other mire birds (Fraixedas et al. 2020).